 I made an adjustment to my pattern prior to cutting for a forward shoulder adjustment in addition to my usual small sloping shoulder adjustment.
 I will post about that tomorrow in detail for those who are interested in how I did that (and so I don’t forget what I did for future makes, seriously, my memory is terrible).

-My polka dots are a little tilted, I didn’t spend alot of time trying to make it all perfect.
+My polka dots are a little tilted, I didn’t spend a lot of time trying to make it all perfect.
 A simple cotton casual dress for day to day wear is what I wanted and that is what I got.
-But with those red polka dots, I feel cheered everytime I wear it.
-Its a happy dress.
+But with those red polka dots, I feel cheered every